Longitudinal Chromatic Aberration and focus shift

 Field curvature is practically a non-issue with the lens, even if you use the external Z TC-1.4x!

-All-in-all the Nikon Z 800mm f6.3 VR S zoom lens is very sharp across the full frame when used on its own even wide open.
+All-in-all the Nikon Z 800mm f6.3 VR S is very sharp across the full frame when used on its own even wide open.
 When used in combination with a Z TC-1.4x the lens loses a bit of its bite.

 Performance at long distances